saikrishnayadav764/llama/README.md

 # Llama Server

 Welcome to the Llama Server repository!
-This repository contains the code for the AWS server component of our Llama application.
-The Llama Server handles various backend functionalities such as user authentication, data storage, and API endpoints for our application.
+This repository contains the code for the AWS server component of my Llama application.
+The Llama Server handles various backend functionalities such as user authentication, data storage, and API endpoints for my application.

 ## Features